South Australian National Football League: 1888–1896 SAFA splinters and re-establishes under new Association and Rules

 In 1896, North Adelaide and the Natives were permitted to field 23 players (3 extra players).

+At an Association committee meeting held on 10 August 1896, a proposal was tabled to introduce having no more than eight clubs in the association and that all clubs and any new players be zoned based on the state electoral districts.
+At an adjourned meeting on Monday 26 Oct 1896, South Adelaide agreed to be zoned to the Electoral of East Adelaide and delegates from the Port Natives Football Club stated they would rename and take the West Torrens District.

 1897–1900: Introduction of Electorate District Zoning and other Changes

-1897 saw a number of changes, District football was introduced optionally in 1897 with the aim of zoning players to a SAFA club (and became compulsory in 1899).
+1897 again saw a number of changes, District football based on the State Electoral Districts was introduced optionally with the aim of zoning players to a SAFA club (and became compulsory in 1899) and was the first season of football in South Australia where behinds contributed to the total score, not just goals. (which brought it in to line with the VFA).